HR

 Whether in-person, virtual or a mix, recruitment is a time when candidates are sizing up your workplace.
 They are looking for behaviors that are attractive to them as future employees and they want to get a sense of what it will be like working with you.

 To improve chances around recruitment, it's important to communicate openly and effectively.
 Most candidates are stressed: make it less stressful.
-One of the best ways to reduce stress is to be consistent and provide a clear timeline of the process.
+One of the best ways to reduce stress is to be consistent, provide a clear timeline of the process, and implement measures for preventing candidate cheating.

 3 - Onboarding